Money eBook for understanding personal finance and investments.

 It will also enlighten both investors and financial advisors on the mysteries of the financial services, financial planning, estate planning, insurance, banking, brokerage, and investment industries.

-Rich enough that they can then pay off the politicians so well that when their monstrous newfangled creations (AKA "Wall Street financial innovations") designed to make only themselves rich at the expense of the masses, literally tries to end the world (e.g., Jan '09).
 We predicted long ago that the chickens from these world-eating monsters would come back one day to try to end life as we know it, and that's exactly what almost happened (and still is).
-Then guess what?
-None of this has been fixed at all yet.
-It wasn't even barely attempted.

-This Money eBook is the best single thing you can read anywhere, that will shine the light of truth onto ALL of this.
 The whole financial system in the U.S. is a primitive broken fragmented self-serving disaster; it always has been, it still is, and it always will be.
-Things are so bad that just knowing what basic things are, and are not, could literally save your life.
+Things are so bad that just knowing what basic things really are, and are not, could literally save your life.

-One of the overall themes is being thankful for all we have (hedge funds, Goldman Sachs, Bank of America, American Funds, and AIG), and then turning around and whining profusely about the problems that go with it all.
+One of the overall themes is being thankful for all we have (e.g., hedge funds, Goldman Sachs, Bank of America, American Funds, Morningstar, and AIG), and then whining profusely about the problems that go with it.

 Ancient Financial Myths Exposed and Explained:

-• Why you should always take Social Security and pensions the first day you can.
+• Why you should always take Social Security, annuities, and pensions the first day you can.

 • How and why active investment management can beat passive management, if it's done right.